geomydas/TWProps/README.md

 The list of CSS files that you can use can be found [here](./list-of-css-files.md)

+The list of variables and their values that you can use can be found [here](./list-of-variables.md)

 ## Tooling & Autocomplete _(VSCode Only!)_

 1. Install this [extension](https://marketplace.visualstudio.com/items?itemName=vunguyentuan.vscode-css-variables).